Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Proof of Theorem

 Lemma \ref{l:Fsmooth} implies that for each $i$ the image $\Sigma_i:=F(D_i^{1/10})$ is a smooth submanifold of~$E$.
-Moreover this submanifold has bounded geometry (e.g., bounded curvatures, normal injectivity radius, etc.) We are going to apply Theorem \ref{t:surface} to the union $\Sigma=\bigcup_i\Sigma_i$ in $E$.
+We are going to apply Theorem \ref{t:surface} to the union $\Sigma=\bigcup_i\Sigma_i$ in $E$.
 As the first step, we show that these submanifolds lie close to one another.